Spain-Balearic Islands Flag

 Would SlyBob be the last people to see Peter Stringfellow alive?
 Apparently not and, by the way, Peter says 'Hi' to 'All the guys in Newcastle.'

-[1] Turns out that would be the last time we would see Peter Stringfellow alive.
+Recently amended to turns out that would be the last time we would see Peter Stringfellow, RIP, alive.

 The Catedral de Santa María guards the harbour, sort of.
 Kicked off by the king it took nearly 400 years to complete so by 1601, James I of Aragon was long gone.